Art Workers' Coalition: Origins

 The AWC grew out of an incident at MoMA during the exhibition curated by Pontus Hulten, The Machine at the End of the Mechanical Age.
 On January 3, 1969, Greek kinetic sculptor Takis, with the support of friends, physically removed his work from the exhibition.
 Although the work, Tele-sculpture (1960), had been purchased by the MoMA in 1963 and thus belonged to its permanent collection, Takis was unhappy with the museum's lack of consultation in choosing a work for exhibition which he considered no longer adequately represented his current artistic practice.
 The artist took his work into the museum's sculpture garden and remained there until he received confirmation from museum officials that his work would be withdrawn from the exhibition.
 The incident led to a series of meetings held at the Chelsea Hotel in which the group that had supported Takis's action discussed issues relating to the political and social responsibility of the art community.
 The group included Takis, American kinetic sculptor Wen-Ying Tsai, German conceptual artist Hans Haacke, American writer and independent curator Willoughby Sharp, co-founder of Avalanche Liza Bear, American artist and Village Voice art critic John Perreault, and American minimalist artist Carl Andre.
-On January 28, 1969, the AWC presented MoMa's director Bates Lowry with a list of 13 demands.
+On January 28, 1969, the AWC presented MoMA's director Bates Lowry with a list of 13 demands.

+In 1969, the AWC released their collectively written "Statement of Demands" which was distributed as a pamphlet and later published in 1970.

 In 1970, AWC organized an art strike to condemn the death of university students killed by police during Vietnam War protests.